Freescale/gstreamer-imx/README.md

 * Yocto / OpenEmbedded build instructions:
   An OpenEmbedded recipe for gstreamer-imx is included in [meta-freescale](https://git.yoctoproject.org/cgit/cgit.cgi/meta-freescale).
   Also check out the [Freescale Github space](http://freescale.github.io/).
   Add the meta-freescale layer to your setup's `bblayers.conf`.
-Then it should be possible to build the `gstreamer1.0-plugins-imx` recipe.
+Then it should be possiblet to build the `gstreamer1.0-plugins-imx` recipe.
 This will also automatically build libimxvpuapi, which too has a recipe in meta-freescale.